 Using the pliers, hold the ends of the wire one at a time and bend them to form a small loop or circle.

-These are perfect to include in your Operation Christmas Child shoebox gifts.
 Wouldn’t this be a fun craft to do with a group – like scouts or older Sunday School children?
-You could even make a bunch and add beads or glue small stones.
+You could even make a bunch and add beads or glue small stones with E6000 glue..
 How about selling some as a fundraiser?

 Rilla makes lots of different upcycled crafts that frugally use the items she has around the house, or can get at clearance prices.
 All of them are quality and fun items!